Comparing Freshdesk vs Freshservice can admittedly be pretty confusing.

 Therefore, in a nutshell, the whole thing is pretty straightforward.
 That means you probably won’t need any onboarding.
 All the primary functionalities plus the system’s navigation are understandable right off the bat.

 But, if you’d prefer a different dashboard, Freshdesk offers quick tools for customizing your view.
-You could, for instance, introduce additional widgets such as bar charts and scorecards, or possibly SLA compliance analytics, and customer satisfaction indicators.
+You could, for instance, introduce additional widgets such as bar charts and scorecards, or possibly SLA compliance analytics, and customer or user satisfaction indicators.

 Freshdesk comes with a range of widgets you can choose from based on your preferred dashboard outlook.
 Then to achieve a uniquely personalized view, you could further customize the widgets according to parameters such as category, status, and group.